 Council tax is collected by the district or borough council.
 The money raised is spent by various bodies including the county, district, parish and town councils, to provide services to each local community.

-You will usually receive your council tax bill in March or April of each year, if you’re 18 or over, and own or rent a home.
+You will usually receive your council tax bill in March of each year, if you’re 18 or over, and own or rent a home.

 The adult social care precept

 We provide adult social care services which help elderly people to live independently in their own homes, or in residential care.
 Adults with physical and learning disabilities are also supported and funded by adult social care.